ssbc/visual-docs/README.md

 # Visual Docs
 **Diagrams and animations documenting SSB and Āhau**

-Made as Scalable Vector Graphic (SVG) files, animated as needed with CSS or [anime.js](https://animejs.com).
+Made as Scalable Vector Graphic (SVG) files.
+Animations primarily written with [anime.js](https://animejs.com), and converted to CSS animation.
 These are made to accompany and illustrate text explanations.

 ## Table of Contents